novoda/react-native-workshop/slides.md

 ];
 ```

-Inside `render()`, you can then map those todos to a certain element:
+Inside `render()`, you can then map those TODOs to a certain element:

 ```javascript
 const todoElements = todos.map(todo => <Text>{todo.name}</Text>);